Actionable Tips to Unearth User Insight Gems

 General Ground Rules

 - Empathy: If your interviewee doesn’t feel like you care, then they won’t BE HONEST with you.
-And you won’t get the insights you need.
-Think user first.
+Get ready for “Yes” “No” defaults if you don’t.

 - Body Language: Exercising body language can be a powerful way to show you care and build empathy.
 Nodding, leaning in, and movement mimicry demonstrate you CARE about your interviewee.

 - “Foot-in-the-door” principle.
 Generate easy questions, then ramp up the question difficulty.
-Build trust and rapport before asking difficult questions. (“So what do you do on a day to day basis?” is easier to answer than “What’s your biggest frustration with your analytics software?”)
+Build trust and rapport before asking difficult questions. (“So what do you do on a day to day basis?” is easier to answer than “TELL ME YOUR BIGGEST PAIN POINT WITH YOUR ANALYTICS SOFTWARE?”)

 - Risk Identification: Identify your biggest source of risk and generate questions to tackle it.